dtonhofer/minizinc_experiments/compiling_minizinc/building_gecode.md

     Formatting.
 ```

-You actually want to switch to the "develop" branch to use the latest bugfixes.
+You actually should switch to the `develop` branch to use the latest bugfixes.
 Otherwise you will make your life hard
-(i.e. errors may appear for unreasonable reasons when you run MiniZinc.)
+(i.e. errors long known about may appear when you run MiniZinc.)

 ```
 $ git checkout develop